Contributor Setup

 ctrl+jto open the bottom pane and select the terminal. -

-npm cifor a fresh lockfile-based install. -
+npm run reinstallonce for a clean install. -

 .env Configuration